-3.3 Sensor board
+4.3 Sensor board

-The configuration and external appearance of the sensor board are shown in Figures 4 and 5.
+The configuration and external appearance of the sensor board are shown in Figures 6 and 7.
 The sensor board is provided with a digital accelerometer and an external analog sensor input interface.
 The data obtained by the digital accelerometer can be sampled at the timing of the trigger.
 For the external analog sensor input interface, three channels are provided assuming that a servo-type analog accelerometer is connected for comparison with the digital accelerometer.
-Depending on the measurement purpose, any analog sensor can be connected in addition to an analog accelerometer.
+Depending on the measurement purpose, any analog sensor, such as a displacement sensor, strain sensor or crack detection sensor, can be connected in addition to a servo-type analog accelerometer.